algolia/actions/README.md

 - `git commit --allow-empty --message "Empty commit"` to add a commit, even if no file changed
 - Add `[skip ci]` to the commit message to skip workflow execution
+- Workflows do not run on PR if the PR can't be merged

 ## Links